 NEW FULL BAR PROGRAM: Taco Jane’s has recently upped their game in the local beverage scene.
 Now in their 27th year here in San Anselmo and a passion for exquisite tequilas and premium mezcal, TJ owner Matteo has loaded the back-bar with a full range of spirits and is rumored to be making new recipes for Mai Tais, Caipirinhas, Mojitos, plus classic vodka, rum, and gin cocktails.
 Look for the expansion of Taco Jane’s full bar menu now and in the weeks to come.
 They also have buckets of Margaritas to go.
 Visit Taco Jane’s on Tamalpais across from Creekside.
 To visit Taco Jane’s CLICK HERE (Posted 12/17/2024)

-MARINITAS: Bounces Back UNDER NEW OWNERSHIP (1/15/2025 update).
-After they announced their closure in early December, people heard they were closing and returned in mass for dining to say goodbye and give support (that would have been helpful all year), Apparently the landlord had already helped find a buyer of the business months prior.
-So, after fleecing some staff and a lot of gossip confusion, Marinitas is open again under the same name with the New Operators of the two-location Ayawaka restaurants (Petaluma & Novato Peruvian focused locations).
-HOTS says they will continue the status quo menu and bar, and then begin to offer more of their other successful Peruvian fair, which make sense and will set them apart with a proven model.
-Our best wishes to Pat Coll and his family and team on their continued adventures in hospitality outside of San Anselmo as they hand off the operations to the Ayawaka crew, or so we hear.
-For Marinitas Instagram: CLICK HERE and CLICK HERE for Ayawaka’s background.
+MARINITAS is open under the same name with the New Operators of the two-location Avawaka restaurants (Petaluma & Novato Peruvian focused locations).
+Apparently they will continue the status quo menu and bar, and then may begin to offer more of their other successful Peruvian fair, which make sense and will set them apart with a proven model.
+Our best wishes to Marinitas founder Pat Coll and his family and team on their continued adventures in hospitality outside of San Anselmo.

 FOODIE ALERT: In 2025, Leanne Battelle, food critic and columnist for the Marin IJ, will be launching a Marin-based Food and Restaurant website named after her popular foodie Instagram site, THE REAL DEAL MARIN (on Instagram @TheRealDealMarin).
 Website subscribers/members will be updated on new restaurants, menu items, and receive offers for select discounts and insider events.
 Follow on Instagram (CLICK HERE) and become an early subscriber for the pre-launch of The Real Deal Marin restaurant guide website: CLICK HERE (Posted 12/3/2024)

-AURYN THAI RESTAURANT CLOSES > Out of business without much notices, Red Hill area long-time Thai restaurant is permanently closed.
+AURYN THAI RESTAURANT CLOSES > Red Hill area long-time Thai restaurant is permanently closed.
 New tenants will offer Breakfast and Lunch as “Pretti Platters.”
-Given the uphill battle of restaurant rehab and health department compliance, it will probably be late spring 2025 before Pretti Platters gets their go-ahead to operate.Update Feb 2025: Pretti Platters location has be issued a STOP WORK Red Tag (pink, really) by the Town for non compliant building upgrades.
+Subsequently, the location has be issued a STOP WORK Red Tag (pink, really) by the Town for non-permitted work.
 Their next hurdle will be the County Health Department.
 Our prayers are with you.
 (Posted 12/1/2024)

 FAIRFAX BREWING COMPANY: Off and running to a good start with a solid grip on the local community, a humble approach, and open doors, Fairfax Brew Co is cranking out the brews in the former location of the Ross Valley Brewing Company turned Iron Springs Brewing, stumbling as HenHouse Brewing West County Pub… and now back to basic with local branding by Alex Strickner and partners… also owners of the Flatiron and the State Room in San Rafael.
 Good vibe, good food, on-premise craft beers.
 Now on tap at Creekside as well, but visit Fairfax Brewing Company: CLICK HERE (11/20/2024)